jordan-carney/fcc-voting-app/README.md

   - [x] Logout Page
   - [x] Register Page
 - [x] Setup Mongo/Mongoose
-- [ ] Ensure user password hash is not sent to front end
+- [x] Ensure user password hash is not sent to front end
+- [ ] As an authenticated user, I can delete my account
+- [ ] As an authenticated user, I can edit any of my existing polls

 ## User Stories
 - [x] As an authenticated user, I can keep my polls and come back later to access them.